 This type of call is common with many different financial products, such as insurance policies and credit cards, so your employer shouldn’t be suspicious about the call.

-Whether your applying for a personal loan, guarantor loan or otherwise, with any loan application, you will typically have to provide details of your employment.
+Whether you are applying for a personal loan, guarantor loan or payday loans online, with any loan application, you will typically have to provide details of your employment.
 These details can help the lender assess whether you’re financially capable to manage the loan repayments.
 If your employment details show that you earn enough and are in a stable job, you may have more of a chance of success with the application.